 Adventures' heartbeat is to deeply connect with Jesus and his movement.
 We long to train and disciple Jesus' followers and launch them into their calling.
-If you've completed the World Race, Passport, or an equivalent program and feel called to serve long term, click here to contact us!
+If you feel called to serve long term, click here to contact us!

 Miguel and Kristina Santiago; Promised Land (Tierra Prometida), Dominican Rising (Amanece Dominicano)